Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Ways to Use Thimbleberries

-The easiest way to use Thimbleberries is to enjoy fresh berries straight from the bush.
+The easiest way to use thimbleberries is to enjoy fresh berries straight from the bush.
 They make excellent trailside snacks or toppings for granola, yogurt, or salads.
-Thimbleberries are also excellent cooked.
-You can use them to make delicious jams, cobblers, muffins, and other baked goods.
+Thimbleberries are also excellent cooked, working well in jams, cobblers, muffins, and other baked goods.

-Unfortunately, Thimbleberries produce berries slowly throughout the summer, rather than all at once.
+Unfortunately, thimbleberries produce berries slowly throughout the summer rather than all at once.
 While this is excellent for fresh eating, it makes it tough to gather enough for many recipes.
-However, they’re excellent blended with other wild berries and homegrown fruits in applesauce, preserves, pie fillings, fruit leather, or pemmican.
+The fruit is also delicate and difficult to transport.
+They’re best blended with other wild berries and homegrown fruits in applesauce, preserves, pie fillings, fruit leather, or pemmican.

 Harvesting Thimbleberries